X-czh/smart_ptr/README.md

 ## Notes

 * Since the access to ISO/IEC documents are not public, I refered to [N3337](https://github.com/cplusplus/draft/blob/master/papers/n3337.pdf), which is the same as the C++11 standard but with a few typographical corrections.

-* The only C++14 feature I used is std::less<> that leaves the parameter types and return type to be deduced.